dzapataHDI/nomemory/The-MockNeat-Class.md

 By default the type we use is: `CVV3`.

-Example generating a 3-digit CVV:
+Example for generating a 3-digit CVV:

 ```java
 String cvv = mock.cvvs().val();
 ```

-Example generating a 4-digit CVV:
+Example for generating a 4-digit CVV:

 ```java
 String cvv4 = mock.cvvs().type(CVV4).val();